juliannetzer/wise2223_worldbuilding_unity/session3.md

 What you need from Clo3D and Mixamo:
 - .fbx-file (only character with animation, without garment; from Mixamo; "FBX for Unity")
-- .dae-file (only garment with baked animation from Clo3D)
+- .abc-file (only garment with baked animation from Clo3D)
 - .png-Texture (baked diffuse map from Clo3D; if needed also normal-map (in case you are working with structures in the fabric) & metallic-map(in case you are working with reflections))

 ### 1. Importing the .fbx from mixamo